 Since the initial shut down in March 2020, Bell leadership and staff have remained diligent in their efforts to stay informed and share information about COVID-19 related recommendations and protocols.
 Our first priority continues to be providing quality care while keeping everyone as safe and healthy as possible.

-The main office at 160 S. George Street is closed to the public.
+UPDATE JULY 2021: The main office at 160 S. George Street is now OPEN.

 UPDATE MARCH 2021